quentinwendegass/go-node-server-benchmark-test/README.md

 For the fun of it, I included a `/status` endpoint to monitor the server's health.
 This was due to past issues we had with health check failures under heavy load (e.g., Kubernetes restarting our production service unexpectedly).

-To be fair with Node.js, since Node.Js cannot run code in parallel I used the "cluster" module to run the API on all cores.

 To ensure fairness in comparing Node.js, which cannot natively run code in parallel, I used the "cluster" module to run the API on all available cores.

 The load test was conducted with 100 parallel requests and 50 iterations on a MacBook Pro 2019 with an Intel i7 6-Core 2.6GHz CPU.
 A heartbeat request was sent every 5 seconds.